Kamakoto/BackToFuture/README.md

-# BackToFuture(FutureTechnologyLab)
+# BackToFuture (FutureTechnologyLab)
 ---------
-Detail warships ande equipment data for BackToFuture
+Detail warships and equipment data for BackToFuture